Surgical Case Library

 Endocrine

-Concurrent Papillary Thyroid Carcinoma and Parathyroid Adenoma
+Concurrent Papillary Thyroid Carcinoma and Parathyroid Adenoma.

 The concurrent diagnosis of papillary thyroid carcinoma and parathyroid adenoma is rare, with very few similar cases reported in the literature.